iepathos/mermaid-sonar/examples/mermaid-sonar-complexity-analyzer/README.md

 - Files: `*-after-alternative.md`
 - Splits workflow into multiple smaller LR diagrams
 - Zero warnings (perfect validation)
-- **When to use**: Plenty of vertical space, tutorial-style docs, step-by-step explanation
+- **When to use**: Plenty of vertical space, tutorial-style mkdocs, step-by-step explanation

 Both approaches are correct - choose based on your documentation context.